 Introduction to Linking Pages in HTML

-Link is simply defined as text, which is clickable so it helps to move from one page to another whenever this text has been clicked.
-So you give the link to any element like page, image or website too to move from one page to another.
-HTML link uses <a> tag with href attribute which is having path where actually want to jump.
-Any link included in HTML code by default shown in blue color, if this link is already visited by the user previously then it will be shown in purple color.
+Link is simply defined as text, which is clickable, so it helps to move from one page to another whenever this text has been clicked.
+You give the link to any element like page, image, or website to move from one page to another.
+HTML link uses <a> tag with href attribute which is having path were actually want to jump.
+Any link included in HTML code by default shown in blue color.
+If this link is already visited by the user previously, it will be shown in purple.
 We can able to change the color of this link by using CSS too.
 In this topic, we are going to learn about Linking Pages in HTML.

 Let’s see how actually linking of pages can be done using HTML is as follows:

 In the above syntax, the anchor tag helps to define and open a new targeted page or document using a defined attribute like the target link.

 This exactly works like the Absolute file path as we earlier have seen in HTML file path content.

 We can also open a particular page or portion from the website by defining the simple path of that content using the same syntax.

 If we have to open a specific page, then it’s also possible by using Relative file path like

 We can do one more interesting thing using an HTML link because we can open a blank browser window or open our web page into a new window using syntax.

 If we want to open our webpage in the parent window, then it’s also possible using the syntax as follows: